- Print Editions

 - About Us

-Citizens who want to vote in the November 7 general election have until Monday, October 9 to register to vote or update voter registration information online or by mail.
+Citizens who want to vote in the February 13 special election have until Monday, January 15 to register to vote or update voter registration information online or by mail.

 The new Black Diamond City Council wasted no time on settling in and testing the political waters.
 On their first meeting of the year, new Councilwomen Melissa Oglesbee and Erin Stout and returning Councilwomen Tamie Deady and Janie Edelman marched through a long list of agenda items, many of which reversed council policies and goals set over the last two years.